harsh123650/whitelegacy/README.md

 * Auto-create admin if not present.
 * Sidebar-based dashboard with the following features:

-  * 📋 View all registered Staff, Workers, and Customers
+  * 📋 View all registered Staff(delivery), Workers, and Customers.
-  * ➕ Create Staff / Worker / Customer with auto-generated IDs (S001, W001, C001)
+  * ➕ Create Staff(Delivery) / Worker / Customer with auto-generated IDs (S001, W001, C001).
-  * ❌ Delete any user
+  * ❌ Delete any user.
-  * 🥛 View all Milk Delivery Logs (filterable by date)
+  * 🥛 View all Milk Delivery Logs (filterable by date).
-  * 🐃 View all Buffalo Milking Logs (filterable by date)
+  * 🐃 View all Buffalo Milking Logs (filterable by date).
-  * 📬 View Contact Us form entries
+  * 📬 View Contact Us form entries.
-  * 📩 View Subscription form entries
+  * 📩 View Subscription form entries.
-  * 💳 View Payment data (filtered by Monthly, Quarterly, Yearly plans)
+  * 💳 View Payment data (filtered by Monthly, Quarterly, Yearly plans) and also download invoice.

 ---